 - Only a few shaft options

-The King F8 is a dramatic departure in terms of design for Cobra.
+The Cobra F8 Driver is a dramatic departure in terms of design for Cobra.
 Gone are the ultra-bright and flashy crowns of past Cobra drivers.
-The King F8 replaces those electric colors with a more subdued grey.
+The Cobra F8 Driver replaces those electric colors with a more subdued grey.

-The F8 is no slouch in the technology department, and this club is sure to delight gearheads everywhere with its level of customizations.
+The Cobra F8 Driver is no slouch in the technology department, and this club is sure to delight gearheads everywhere with its level of customizations.

 We briefly touched on Cobra’s new CNC milled face inserts.
 Hand milled faces are prone to small inconsistencies that can result in thicker or thinner sections of the clubface.
 By CNC milling the face of each club, Cobra can produce a face to the tightest tolerances ever.
 This eliminates differences from club to club and results in a hotter club with more consistency.